MrCryptoT/PersonatorBot/README.md

 # PersonatorBot
-Discordbot to prevent impersonation of Admins.
+Discordbot to prevent impersonation of Admins. <br>
-Currently wrote for a single Server, though that could be expanded.
+Currently wrote for a single Server, though that could be expanded.<br>
-Tested on windows, tho should run on any OS that supports node.js.
+Tested on windows, tho should run on any OS that supports node.js.<br>

 ## Install Dependencies:
 ### Windows